 Forward-looking statements are statements that are not about historical facts, including statements about Indonesia's beliefs and expectations.
-Thes statements are based on current plans, estimates and projections, and therefore, you should not place undue reliance on them.
+The statements are based on current plans, estimates and projections, and therefore, you should not place undue reliance on them.
 Forward-looking statement speak only as of the date they are made.
-Some of the statements contained in (i) this prospectus, (ii) any prospectus supplement, (iii) any pricing supplement at forward looking.
+Some of the statements contained in (i) this prospectus, (ii) any prospectus supplement, (iii) any pricing supplement to a prospectus supplement and (iv) the documents incorporated by reference in this prospectus, any prospectus supplement or any pricing supplement a forward looking.
 They include statements concerning, among others:

-- the Republic's economic, business and political conditions and prospects; - the Republic's financial stability; - the depreciation or appreciation of the Rupiah; - changes in interest rates; and - governmental, statutory, regulatory or administrative initiatives.
+- the Republic's economic, business and political conditions and prospects; - the Republic's financial stability; - the depreciation or appreciation of the Rupiah; - · changes in interest rates; and - governmental, statutory, regulatory or administrative initiatives.